hdbreaker/Nimhawk/README.md

 ## Introduction

 Nimhawk is an advanced command and control (C2) framework that builds upon the exceptional foundation laid by [Cas van Cooten](https://github.com/chvancooten) ([@chvancooten](https://twitter.com/chvancooten)) with his [NimPlant](https://github.com/chvancooten/NimPlant) project.
-Cas's innovative work in developing a lightweight, cross-platform implant written in Nim has been groundbreaking for the red team community.
+Cas's innovative work in developing a lightweight implant written in Nim has been groundbreaking for this project.

 This project would not exist without Cas's technical expertise, dedication to open source, and commitment to knowledge sharing.
 Nimhawk expands on NimPlant's original functionality with: